aws-samples/cilium-service-mesh-on-eks/README.md

 --set ingressController.loadbalancerMode=shared \
 --set cni.chainingMode=aws-cni \
 --set cni.install=true
 ```
+- Notice the following in the above Helm parameters :
+  - We use
+  - We replace kube-proxy functionality with Cilium' s own eBPF based implementation.
+  - We deploy Cilum Ingress Controller
 - Verify with `kubectl get pods -A` that status of cilium pods and cilium agents are `Running` state.
 - Verify with `kubectl get svc -A` that the `cilium-ingress` service has an AWS load balancer DNS name assigned to it (in the `EXTERNAL-IP` of the output.